ci-compass/cicf/week02-python-and-jupyter/README.md

 Type `Y` to confirm installation.

 We will also need some additional Python packages.
-These we can install using [pip], inside what is called a "virtual environment".
+These we can install using [pip], inside what is called a "virtual environment."
 Create a virtual environment and activate it with these commands:

 ```console